Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Introduction

 To summarize, our contributions are primarily threefold:

 \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item[1.]
 We introduce \textbf{S}peak-to-\textbf{S}tructure (\textbf{S\textsuperscript{2}-Bench}), the first benchmark for open-domain natural language-driven molecule generation.
-Moving from one-to-one to one-to-many relationships, S\textsuperscript{2}-Bench better aligns concepts in drug discovery and provides a novel perspective on assessing LLMs' genuine molecular understanding and design capabilities. \item[2.]
-We introduce \textbf{OpenMolIns}, an instruction-tuning dataset with up to 120 million instruction–molecule pairs, enabling Llama3.1-8B to achieve SOTA performance on S\textsuperscript{2}-Bench. \item[3.]
-We provide insightful findings based on our extensive benchmarking of 28 LLMs, revealing the limitations of existing targeted generation datasets and highlighting the potential for LLMs to transition from simple pattern recall to realistic molecular design. \end{itemize}
+Moving from one-to-one to one-to-many relationships, S\textsuperscript{2}-Bench better aligns concepts in drug discovery and provides a novel perspective on assessing LLMs' genuine molecular understanding and design capabilities.

+\item[2.]
+We introduce \textbf{OpenMolIns}, an instruction-tuning dataset with up to 1.2 million instruction–molecule pairs, enabling Llama3.1-8B to achieve SOTA performance on S\textsuperscript{2}-Bench.

+\item[3.]
+We provide insightful findings based on our extensive benchmarking of 31 LLMs, revealing the limitations of existing targeted generation datasets and highlighting the potential for LLMs to transition from simple pattern recall to realistic molecular design. \end{itemize}